actfong/k8s-workshop/Part-2-Pods.md

 </details>

 ---

+### What you have learned in this section ###

+In this section, you have learned:

+1. Pods in K8s are the most atomic units.
+It contains one or more containers, which share resources within a Pod.
+2. The structure of a Pod manifest
+3. Create / update a K8s resource with `kubectl create` and/or `kubectl apply`
+4. A Pod is by default only accessible from within the cluster

 In the [**NEXT SECTION**](https://actfong.github.io/k8s-workshop/Part-3-Services), we will have a look at the `Service` Object, which allows us to access our Pods from within and outside the cluster.